CNC Machine Buying Guide

 As the name implies, CNC indicates that this form of machining relies on computer control.
 This means a higher level of automation, which is the best solution for high-precision work.

-The main function of CNC machining is to be able to create other things from a piece of material.
-Although traditional machining methods can achieve these goals, the automation makes it more efficient to save time and reduce errors, lowering operating costs and material costs for many businesses.
+The main function of CNC machining is the ability to create other things from a piece of material.
+Traditional machining methods can achieve these goals, but CNC automation makes it more efficient to save time and reduce errors, lowering operating costs and material costs for many businesses.

 CNC milling is better for making holes, grooves, and repeated movements to create complex 3D shapes.
 It is versatile, easy to set up repetitive motions, and is usually used to make molds.